IBE160/SG-Bergen/docs/stories/2-1-lobby-ui-game-creation.md

   - [ ] On successful creation, redirect the user to `/game/[code]`.
   - [ ] The lobby page should display the game code prominently.
   - [ ] Add a button to copy the game code to the clipboard.
+- [ ] Task 4: Testing (AC: 1, 2, 3, 4)
+  - [ ] Write a unit test for the Game Setup UI to verify the "Create" button's API call.
+  - [ ] Write an integration test for the `/api/game/create` endpoint to validate database record creation.
+  - [ ] Write an E2E test to simulate the full game creation flow, from clicking "Create" to verifying the lobby page content.

 ## Dev Notes

 - **Architecture:** The implementation must align with the `tech-spec-epic-2.md`.
-A dedicated Zustand store (`LobbyStore`) should be created to manage the lobby's client-side state.
+Specifically, use a dedicated **Zustand** store (`LobbyStore`) for client-side state management and **Supabase Realtime** for instant synchronization of the lobby state, as detailed in the "System Architecture Alignment" section of the tech spec.
 - **Real-time:** The lobby page must subscribe to a Supabase Realtime channel named `game-[gameId]`.
 - **Data Models:** Use the `game_sessions` and `players` table schemas as defined in `tech-spec-epic-2.md`.
 - **Styling:** Components should adhere to the visual foundation in the `ux-design-specification.md`, using `shadcn/ui` components.

 ### Project Structure Notes

+- **Note:** The `unified-project-structure.md` document has not been created yet.
+The following notes are based on the tech spec.
 - **Feature Slice:** All components and services for this story should be located within the `app/game-lobby/` directory.
 - **Service Layer:** Business logic for game creation should be in `lib/services/game-session.ts` as per the tech spec.
 - **State Management:** The Zustand store will be at `app/game-lobby/store.ts`.